BookMC/leather/README.md

 ## Tasks
 ### `build`
-Any task in the project that uses Jar will automatically run the `export` task.
+Any task in the project that uses `Jar` will automatically run the `export` task.

 ### `export`
-The export task converts the mappings directory
+The export task converts the `mappings` directory into a tiny file.

 ### `downloadMinecraftLibraries`
 This task shouldn't really be run by itself but reads the version manifest and downloads all the libraries + client/server jar from it.